 Miscarriage counselling with a qualified perinatal psychologist can provide you with a soft place to land and make your recovery a much smoother and healthier experience.

 If you were at a point where you were ready to be a mother perhaps you can turn some of that nurture on yourself.
-Be compassionate towards yourself in exactly the same ways you would when your grieving any other loss.
-Be gentle with your body and your soul.
+Be compassionate towards yourself in the same way you would when you’re grieving any other loss.
+Be gentle with your body.
 If you can’t do that for yourself quite yet, is there someone you can depend on to nurture you whilst you weather the storm?

-Create ways of staying connected to the lost baby
+Create ways of staying connected to your baby

 It might also be reassuring to know that there are not only psychological changes in early pregnancy, but also permanent biological changes.
 By the process of Foetal Micro-chimerism, babies’ DNA passes into a mother, and, from as early as 4-5 weeks of pregnancy, cells can be found in the mother’s bloodstream, organs and even her beating heart4.
 For many women it offers some comfort knowing you are in-fact forever connected to your baby.